madanh/gmove/index.md

 # FAQ

 ## "How is this different from other ridesharing apps?"
-Unlike other ridesharing applications there are several differences that enable a completely different scale of participarion and the as a result the huge potential impact on emissions:
+Unlike other ridesharing applications there are several differences that enable a completely different scale of participarion and, as the result, huge potential impact on emissions:

 1. Maps is already installed on more than a billion devices: no chicken and egg problem.
 2. There's almost zero effort for a driver to use it.